 Set up MFA for the root user

-The MFA for the root user on all new accounts are stored on a pair of Yubikeys, stored in the safe in the safe filestore room.
+The MFA for the root user on all new accounts are ultimately stored on one of a set of pairs of Yubikeys, stored in the safe.

 In the AWS console, click on the account name in the top right, then select My Security Credentials.
 Then select MFA, then Activate MFA, then Virtual MFA device.
 This will display a QR code.